vtex/styleguide/react/components/EXPERIMENTAL_Table/README.md

 ##### title

-- Control the title which appears on the table Header.
+- Controls the title which appears on the table Header.
 - If you want to customize it with a component, you can use the `headerRenderer` prop.

 ##### width